 Junior Authors

-From October to December 2022, I worked as an intern at the Cincinnati Public Radio, which is Cincinnati's affiliate of NPR.
-Through this experience, I learned how to research topics; write headlines; write and edit accessible articles according to AP and NPR’s style guides.
-By shadowing reporters, marketing managers, social media experts, and website designers, I learned the in-and-outs of journalism and marketing for a non-profit media organization.
+From October to December 2022, I interned at Cincinnati Public Radio, Cincinnati's NPR affiliate.
+Through this experience, I learned how to research topics, craft compelling headlines, and write and edit accessible articles according to AP and NPR’s style guides.
+By shadowing reporters, marketing managers, social media experts, and website designers, I familiarized myself with the ins and outs of journalism and marketing for a non-profit media organization.

 Articles: